 Your feelings of shame that you might be incompetent or inadequate could be making you a pendulum parent.
 On one end, you can’t succeed so why try?
 At times you are completely uninvolved, allowing the other parent to manage everyhing with the kids and staying out of every entanglement (either to build relationship, discipline, or train your children).
 On the other end of the pendulum, you are overly rigid, following strict rules for “immediate obedience,” putting infants on strict timetables, and reacting angrily if your children do not immediately behave like adults.

-The problem is that no one every helped you.
+The problem is that no one ever helped you.
 You have no idea how much help children need to develop self-awareness, self-care, and self-control.
 No one every modeled it for you.
 Perhaps you’ve never developed those things yourself.
 So, you look at your child acting out and think things like,

 - You’re just trying to get attention.